TOMToolkit/tomtoolkit.github.io/docs/getting_started.md

 First, we recommend using a
 [virtual environment](https://docs.python.org/3/tutorial/venv.html) for your project.
-This will keep your TOM python packages seperate from your system python packages.
+This will keep your TOM Python packages seperate from your system Python packages.

     python3 -m venv tom_env/